graphitemaster/neothyne/docs/STYLE.md

 Functions taking arrays should do so in the form of a 'reference to array', opposed to pointer-to-array with optional size argument.
 This gives the compiler context for optimization and can help prevent bugs such as overrunning the array.
-A few examples are provided below
+A few examples are provided below.

     // This is discouraged
     void foo(int *stuff, size_t nstuff) {